Nipponaphera cyphoma

 Nipponaphera cyphoma is a species of sea snail, a marine gastropod mollusk in the family Cancellariidae, the nutmeg snails.

 Description

 The length of the shell attains 12.9 mm.

+Its shell is a rounded spiral shape with lengthwise brown barring alternating with white ridges.
+The lower brown gradients to a black-grey with tones of brown as the shell tapers to a point.

 Distribution

 This marine species occurs off New Caledonia.
+It is a deep-water Cancellariidae from the southwestern Pacific Ocean.